353words/cpu_cache/README.md

 ## Benchmarking the Code

-You decide to benchmark your code, on average there are 10,000 in each query.
+You decide to benchmark your code, on average there are 10,000 users per query.
 You write `bench_test.go` with the following code:

 **Listing 2: Benchmark Code**